scaryheroes/scaryheroes.github.io/_posts/2017-08-04-first-post.md

 ---

 This is a start.<br><br>
-Maybe this blog will trick my mind and help me organize myself and keep me away of distractions from... things.
+Maybe this blog will trick my mind and help me organize myself and keep me away of distractions from things.
 <br><br>So, this game is about heroes, shitty heroes mostly.
 I want them to feel real, I want them to die, and I want the
 player to like the gameplay.
 There is a problem here though: It's my first game, it's my first world building, it's my first storytelling thing.
 So, how do you make a videogame setting real, let's say by avoiding mary sue cliches,